JuneChurchill-astro/spect_lines/README.md

 for every flux value in spectrum_wavelengths:

-  --if flux is higher than neighboring points:
+  if flux is higher than neighboring points:
-    ----find left critical point
+    find left critical point
-    ----find right critical point
+    find right critical point
-    ----if left & right critical points are far enough away from max:
-      ------add wavelength and width values to maximums
+    if left & right critical points are far enough away from max: add wavelength and width values to maximums

-  --if flux is lower than neighboring points:
+  if flux is lower than neighboring points:
-    ----find left critical point
+    find left critical point
-    ----find right critical point
+    find right critical point
-    ----if left & right critical points are far enough away from min:
-      ------add wavelength and width values to minimums
+    if left & right critical points are far enough away from min: add wavelength and width values to minimums

 find_lines also contains the vel() method which calculates the relative velocities of detected line signatures around an inputted rest wavelength